MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/windows.md

 1. In the Connection Center, tap **+ Add**, and then tap **Desktop**.
 2. Enter the following information for the computer you want to connect to:
    - **PC name** – the name of the computer.
 The PC name can be a Windows computer name, an Internet domain name, or an IP address.
 You can also append port information to the PC name (for example, **MyDesktop:3389** or **10.0.0.1:3389**).
    - **User account** – The user account to use to access the remote PC.
 Tap **+** to add a new account or select an existing account.
 You can use the following formats for the username: *user_name*, *domain\user_name*, or <em>user_name@domain.com</em>.
-You can also specify whether to prompt for a user name and password during the connection by selecting **Ask me every time**.
+You can also specify whether to prompt for credentials during the connection by selecting **Ask me every time**.
 3. You can also set additional options by tapping on **Show more**:
-   - **Display name** – An easy-to-remember name for the PC you are connecting to.
-You can use any string, but if you do not specify a friendly name, the PC name is displayed.
+   - **Display name** – An easy-to-remember name for the PC you're connecting to.
+You can use any string, but if you don't specify a friendly name, the PC name is displayed.
    - **Group** – Specify a group to make it easier to find your connections later.
 You can add a new group by tapping **+** or select one from the list.
    - **Gateway** – The Remote Desktop gateway that you want to use to connect to virtual desktops, RemoteApp programs, and session-based desktops on an internal corporate network.
 Get the information about the gateway from your system administrator.
    - **Connect to admin session** - Use this option to connect to a console session to administrate a Windows server.
    - **Swap mouse buttons** – Use this option to swap the left mouse button functions for the right mouse button.
-Swapping mouse buttons is necessary if the remote PC is configured for a left-handed user but you use a right-handed mouse.
+Swapping mouse buttons is necessary when you use a PC configured for a left-handed user but you only have a right-handed mouse.
    - **Set my remote session resolution to:** – Select the resolution you want to use in the session. **Choose for me** will set the resolution based on the size of the client.
-   - **Change the size of the display:** – When selecting a high static resolution for the session, you have the option to make items on the screen appear larger to improve readability.
+   - **Change the size of the display:** – When selecting a high static resolution for the session, you can use this setting to make items on the screen appear larger to improve readability.
 This setting only applies when connecting to Windows 8.1 or later.
    - **Update the remote session resolution on resize** – When enabled, the client will dynamically update the session resolution based on the size of the client.
 This setting only applies when connecting to Windows 8.1 or later.
    - **Clipboard** – When enabled, allows you to copy text and images to/from the remote PC.
    - **Audio Playback** – Select the device to use for audio during your remote session.
 You can choose to play sound on the local devices, the remote PC, or not at all.